Enrise/Zabbix-AppMonitor/README.md

 ```

 ### Status endpoint
+This endpoint provides the generated items with data, on which the triggers will be evaluated.

-This should return the status in JSON for all available components:
+This endpoint should return the status in JSON for all available components:
 ```json
 {
     "Unclassified Component": {